Effortless access to excellent writing

 Make literature part of your everyday life.

-Gotham Literature delivers high-quality stories, poems and comics that you can read in under 5 minutes.
+Gotham Literature publishes high-quality stories, poems and comics that you can read in under 5 minutes.

 Follow us on social media